-Why, and How, to Write a Company Policy
+Why, When, and How to Develop a Company Policy

 You can strike a healthy balance.
-In most circumstances, if you address employees who are behaving in ways that are inappropriate to your workplace directly, you may not need to develop a new company policy.
+In most circumstances, if you address employees directly who are behaving in ways that are inappropriate to your workplace, you may not need to develop a new company policy.

 - If employees need guidance about handling common situations (standards of conduct, travel expenditures, or purchase of company merchandise)